 Why would you do a mattress run?

-40,000 points, even at my conservative 0.4p valuation, would be worth £160.
-If you have a Holiday Inn Express near you which sells for £39 on quiet Friday or Sunday nights, you could make a ‘profit’ of £80 by making two bookings even if you don’t need a hotel.
+If you have a Holiday Inn Express near you which sells for £39 on quiet Friday or Sunday nights, you could make a ‘profit’ of £70 by making two bookings even if you don’t need a hotel.

 Do you physically have to check in at the hotel?